Facts about China. Get information, facts, and pictures about China at China-underground.com.

-Mount Everest (8,848 metres) is Earth’s highest mountain above sea level, located in the Mahalangur Himal sub-range of the Himalayas.
+Mount Everest (8,848 meters) is Earth’s highest mountain above sea level, located in the Mahalangur Himal sub-range of the Himalayas.
 The international border between China (Tibet Autonomous Region) and Nepal runs across its summit point.
-K2 at 8,611 metres above sea level, is the second highest mountain in the world.
+K2 at 8,611 meters above sea level, is the second-highest mountain in the world.
 K2 is the highest point of the Karakoram range and the highest point in both Pakistan and Xinjiang.

 China has 50,000 rivers, each with a catchment area greater than 100 square kilometers.